 The E-3 visa program was launched in 2005 to allow Australian professionals access to opportunities created by the Australia-United States Free Trade Agreement (AUSFTA).
-The E-3 is similar to the H-1B specialty occupation visa, but solely reserved for Australian professionals.
-However, there is another stark difference; whereas an H-1B is a duel intent visa, an E3 is not.
-Therefore you must be planning to leave the United States upon expiration of your nonimmigrant work visa.
+The E-3 is similar to the H-1B visa, but solely reserved for Australian professionals.
+Both are nonimmigrant visas, which means they are temporary in nature.
+However, there is another stark difference; whereas an H-1B is a dual intent visa, an E3 is not.
+A dual intent visa allows you to be present in the U.S. temporarily, but with the option of applying for a green card in the future.
+If you are looking to move to the U.S. permanently, there is no path to do so under the E-3 visa category.
+With E-3 status, you must be planning to leave the United States upon expiration of your nonimmigrant work visa.

 How do I qualify for the E-3?

-To qualify for an E-3 visa, you must be an Australian national.
-In addition, you must have an offer for a job in the United States that requires at least a bachelor’s degree and other specialty skills.
+To qualify for an E-3 visa, you must be an Australian citizen.
+In addition, you must have a job offer in the United States that requires at least a bachelor’s degree and other specialty skills.
 Finally, you must actually possess the requisite qualifications and academic degrees to fill the job.